Top 10 Warning Signs of Sleep Apnea

 The Centers for Disease Control and Prevention (CDC) in the United States declared insufficient sleep a “public health problem.”
 Their studies show that “Adults who were short sleepers (less than 7 hours of sleep per 24-hour period) were more likely to report being obese, physically inactive, and current smokers compared to people who got enough sleep.”
 (3)

-Listen to the warning signs of sleep apnea that your body gives you.
+Listen to the symptoms of sleep apnea that your body gives you.
 Not getting enough sleep can leave you anxious, exhausted, depressed, in poor health, and at risk of a major health emergency.

 We Can Help

 At Enticare, our ENT doctors are board certified sleep specialists who understand how to diagnose and treat sleep disorders.
-We work with you to determine your symptoms through a sleep study and recommend the best treatment to help you feel awake during the day and sleep well through the night.
+We work with you to determine your symptoms through a sleep study and recommend the best methods for treating sleep apnea to help you feel awake during the day and sleep well through the night.
+While loud snoring can be a sign of sleep apnea, not everyone with the condition snores, so it’s important to consider other symptoms as well.
 Our experience has taught us to listen to your past experiences.
 If you’ve used a CPAP before and couldn’t continue, don’t just live with your sleep apnea.
 See us for new solutions and get your energy back.
 You deserve to feel alive and full of energy to live your best life.
 Schedule a sleep study or contact us today for an appointment and find out how we can help.

 Footnotes: